A plate of traditional polish pierogiA plate of traditional polish pierogi

 Pierogi can be served in many ways, depending on your taste and preference.
 Some people like to serve them with sour cream or butter, while others prefer a hearty tomato sauce or a savory gravy.
 Some like to add fried onions or bacon bits to the pierogi for a crunchy texture and added flavor.
 No matter how you serve them, pierogi are always delicious and satisfying.

-See also How to make sushi from Japan?
+See also How to make chow mein from China?

 Traditional Polish drink pairings with pierogi